 1. Use an outline format

-Scripting out word for word everything that you want to say on a cold call is an option, but there is a big downside to doing so.
+Scripting out word-for-word everything that you want to say on a cold call is an option, but there is a big downside to doing so.
 First, it can have a very negative impact on your cold calling results because it is difficult and intimidating to memorize a full page of text.
 By using a script that is cumbersome, you are creating more challenges for yourself while making cold calls.

-Because you never know how a cold call is going to go, a word for word sales script doesn’t provide a lot of flexibility and the ability to adjust to all of the different directions that the prospect goes or tries to take the call.
+Because you never know how a cold call is going to go, a word-for-word sales script doesn’t provide a lot of flexibility and the ability to adjust to all of the different directions that the prospect goes or tries to take the call.

 2. Break down the call

-Another step in building an outline format is to breakdown the cold call to list out the different compartments of the ideal conversation.
+Another step in building an outline format is to break down the cold call to list out the different compartments of the ideal conversation.
 In doing so, you break up your outline into different sections which gives you more clarity as to where you are on a call and what needs to be done.